zellwk/devfest-2016/README.md

 # Introduction

-Protoflow is a static-site generator that Zell has created to help you (and him) create a static website easily without the need to mess around with things like Jeykll, Middleman, Assemble or any other static site generators.
+Protoflow helps you create a static website easily without the need to mess around with things like Jeykll, Middleman, Assemble or any other static site generators.
+It can also be used to prototype HTML quickly

 Everything here is built directly with Gulp, and is very similar to the workflow we have crafted in "Automating Your Workflow".

-It is also used to prototype HTML quickly when you're creating designs so you can spend more time improving your designs instead of mangling with changes.

 ## Installing Protoflow